-OVW has determined the activities listed below to be out of the program scope, and they will not be supported by NICCSA funding.
+OVW has determined the activity listed below to be outside of the program scope, and it will not be supported by Reporting TA funds.

 Research projects (This does not include program assessments conducted only for internal improvement purposes.
-See "Research and Protection of Human Subjects" in the Solicitation Companion Guide).
+See Research and Protection of Human Subjects in the Solicitation Companion Guide).

-An application that is deemed to be substantially out-of-scope, proposes a substantial number of activities that are unallowable, or proposes activities that pose a significant threat to victim safety or a serious breach of confidentiality will not be considered for funding.
+An application deemed to be substantially out of scope, proposing a substantial number of activities that are unallowable, or proposing activities that pose a significant threat to victim safety or a serious breach of confidentiality will not be considered for funding.